thunderrabbit/robnugen-journal-entries/2025/01/07things-to-do-today.md

 10. ✅ Ask Aika about water pause
 11. ❌ Get black shoe polish
 12. ✅ Use inkpad ink on leather shoes
+13. ✅ See a rainbow and Lin
+14. ✅ Buy two meals of food from Bio c' Bon for 30 yen!
-7. Create Feb event for Yoko
+7. ✅ Create Feb event for Yoko
+9. ✅ Create walking event for May
 8. Create hiking event for May
-9. Create walking event for May
+15. MKP Japan meeting